Iron Deficiency After Gastric Bypass Surgery

 - Strange pounding sensation in your ears

-- Craving for ice or clay
+- Craving for substances with no nutritional value, such as ice or clay

 How is iron deficiency after gastric bypass surgery diagnosed?

 Your healthcare provider will note any of the above symptoms you tell them.
 They will also order blood tests to find out if you have an iron deficiency or anemia.
 In its early stages, iron deficiency starts to use up the stores of iron in your body.
 This can be seen by testing your levels of ferritin.
 This is a protein that stores iron in your body.
 If your ferritin levels are low, your iron is likely low.